rpalo/personal-blog/src/_posts/2018-06-20-bash-brackets-quick-reference.md

 ## ( Single Parentheses )

-Single parenthesis will run the commands inside in a **subshell**.
+The first usage for single parenthesis is running commands inside in a **subshell**.
 This means that they run through all of the commands inside, and then return a single exit code.
 Any variables declared or environment changes will get cleaned up and disappeared.
 Because it's within a subshell, if you have it inside a loop, it will run a little slower than if you called the commands *without* the parentheses.

 ```bash
 a='This string'